veganweightlifter/microblaze-drivers/README.md

 Solution- https://forums.xilinx.com/t5/High-Level-Synthesis-HLS/Create-IP-AXI4-Lite/td-p/1139280
 In Vitis, select your platform and open the Makefile(s) below and make the edits listed below.
+Unfortunately, you have to do this everything you re-import the .xsa file into your platform.

 1. platform/microblaze_0/standalone_domain/bsp/microblaze_0/libsrc/YOUR_IP/src/Makefile
 2. platform/hw/drivers/YOUR_IP/src/Makefile